Biennial 2019 –

 2 – 6 April

-Lisboa – Cinema Ideal, Passos Manuel Biennial 2019 cinema
+Lisboa – Cinema Ideal; Porto – Passos Manuel Biennial 2019 cinema

-Julian Rosefeldt is renowned not only for his photography but also for his elaborately staged films.
-Rosefeldt’s new film installation, “Manifesto”, with Cate Blanchett, puts 13 films running in parallel, bringing angry, youthful, and amazingly current sounding words to the screen.
-In fact, Rosefeldt collaged historical original texts from numerous manifestos by artists, architects, choreographers, and filmmakers—including texts by Filippo Tommaso Marinetti, Tristan Tzara, Kazimir Malevich, André Breton, Claes Oldenburg, Yvonne Reiner, Sturtevant, Adrian Piper, Sol LeWitt or Jim Jarmusch.
+Julian Rosefeldt is known not only for his work in photography, but also for his elaborately staged films.
+His film installation, Manifesto, starring Cate Blanchett, consists of 13 films that bring angry, and surprisingly topical, words to the screen.
+In fact, Rosefeldt has collaged original historical texts from numerous manifestos by artists, architects, choreographers, and filmmakers—including texts by Filippo Tommaso Marinetti, Tristan Tzara, Kazimir Malevich, André Breton, Claes Oldenburg, Yvonne Reiner, Sturtevant, Adrian Piper, Sol LeWitt, and Jim Jarmusch.
 Many of them reveal a surprisingly theatrical and literary power.
-The vitality and the fury of a young generation is inscribed in the thematic and performative energy of the proclamations.
+The vitality and fury of a young generation are inscribed in the thematic and performative energy of the proclamations.

 Sessions